-CAPE CANAVERAL, Fla. – NASA feels it has a good shot at sending shuttle Discovery to the international space station on Sunday following repairs out at the launch pad.
+CAPE CANAVERAL, Fla. – NASA feels it has a good shot at sending shuttle Discovery to the international space station on Sunday.

 Leaking hydrogen gas — a dangerous situation because it could ignite and cause an explosion — forced NASA to call off Wednesday's launch attempt.